Adoption Home Study Process

 - A process all adoptive applicants go through in order to adopt

-The written home study is comprised of information gathered from autobiographies the applicants are asked to write, as well as from interviews with the applicants conducted by a licensed adoption case worker.
-At least one of the interviews takes place in the applicants’ home.
+The written home study is comprised of information gathered from autobiographies the applicant(s) (the prospective adoptive parent(s)) are asked to write, and from a series of interviews with the applicant(s) conducted by a licensed adoption case worker.
+At least one of the interviews takes place in the applicant(s)’ home.

 This document is a tool that is used to assess applicants to be an adoptive parent(s) and depending on the type of adoption may be reviewed by another agency, country, and the presiding court.

-The home study process begins with the first orientation visit at the agency and, in most cases, follows all the way through finalization.
+The home study process begins with the first orientation visit at MCH and, in most cases, continues all the way through to finalization.
 It involves the written document but also entails educating applicants about unique adoption issues, parenting styles and skills, the birth parent perspective, and identifying sources of support.

 Private Home Studies

 Private home studies are available for couples or individuals who are choosing to adopt through another source.
-The home study is written according to the same guidelines and standards as our other home studies, but Maine Children’s Home does not provide any other services related to the adoption process (unless contracted to do otherwise).
-For more information on private home studies, email or call us at 207-873-6350.
+The home study is written according to the same guidelines and standards as MCH's other home studies, but MCH does not provide any other services related to the adoption process (unless contracted to do otherwise).
+For more information on private home studies, email Program Assistant Cindy Smith or call the Family Adoption Program office at 207-873-6350.